Schuch666/eva3dm/paper.md

   - Air Quality data for Brazil can be downloaded using the R-package [qualR](https://github.com/ropensci/qualR), or [QUALAR](https://qualar.cetesb.sp.gov.br/qualar) and [MonitorAir](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar/explore) websites
   - Satellite products are available at [NASA giovanni](https://giovanni.gsfc.nasa.gov/giovanni/) website

-- Process a list of the location to extract time-series from the model.

 - Process observation data for evaluation: Unit conversion, time zone conversion to UTC, and calculation of secondary variables.

-- Quality Assurance of the observation data: check for values outside the valid range, check if the data is available for the time-period and region of the simulation and note any singular event.

 The functions `rh2q` and `q2rh` convert humidity units and the functions `mda8`, `ma8h`, `hourly`, and `daily` can be used to calculate average of time-series.
 The format used to evaluate time-series is a data.frame, the first column must contain time (in POSIXlt) and one additional column for each different location, satellite data can be read using the function `rast` from R-package terra.

+- Quality Assurance of the observation data: check for values outside the valid range, check if the data is available for the time-period and region of the simulation and note any singular event.

 ### 2. Pre-processing of model outputs

 Extraction of model outputs, unit conversion and calculation of secondary variable.

-The function `extract_serie` extract and save time-series from model outputs using a data.frame with name (row names) and latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file;
+The function `extract_serie` extract and save time-series from model outputs using a data.frame with name of the location (row names), latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file.

-The function `wrf_rast` can be used to read model output and return a `SpatRaster` or `SpatVector` object from the model files and its counterpart `rast_to_netcdf` that converts a `SpatRaster` to an array and/or save to a existing NetCDF file;
+The function `wrf_rast` can be used to read model output and return a `SpatRaster` or `SpatVector` object from the model files and its counterpart `rast_to_netcdf` that converts a `SpatRaster` to an array and/or save to a existing NetCDF file.

-The functions `uv2ws` and `uv2wd` can be used to calculate wind speed and velocity from the model wind components (u and v) and the function `rain` can be used to calculate hourly precipitation from model accumulated precipitation variables.
+The functions `uv2ws` and `uv2wd` can be used to calculate wind speed and velocity from the model wind components (eastward and northward components) and the function `rain` can be used to calculate hourly precipitation from model accumulated precipitation variables.

 ### 3. Model evaluation functions:

 The evaluation involves pairing observations with model results and calculating the statistical and/or categorical indexes.

-There are two high level evaluation functions implemented in the package: `eva`, that does the temporal pairing of both model and observations by station (or combine all data) and the data of time-series and `sat` that interpolate and pair data in regular grids, these functions call the low level evaluation functions `stat` to calculate the statistical metrics or the `cate` to calculate categorical metrics in relation to a threshold value.
+There are two high level evaluation functions implemented in the package: `eva` and `sat`.
+The `eva` function performs the temporal pairing of both model and observation time-series by station (or combines all data).
+The `sat` function interpolates and pairs data on regular grids.
+Both functions call the low-level evaluation functions: `stat` to compute statistical metrics and `cate` to calculate categorical metrics based on a threshold value.
 These result can be written and read using the `write_stat` and `read_stat` functions.

 ### 4. Visualization and extractting information functions